OpenNebula/docs/source/user/virtual_resource_management/vgg.rst

 The Address Range (AR)
 ----------------------

 The addresses available in a VNET are defined by one or more Address Ranges (AR).
-Each address range defines a continuous range of address and optionally, configuration attributes (context or configuration) that will override those provided by the VNET.
+Each address range defines a continuous address range and optionally, configuration attributes (context or configuration) that will override those provided by the VNET.

 IPv4 Address Range
 ^^^^^^^^^^^^^^^^^^